 Do you you know how many distractions are competing for your host’s attention?
-Her desks is infected with distractions.Voices and other sounds outside her office door, images on her computer screen, announcements of incoming e-mail, telephones are a constant reminder to her how complex her life is and you are quickly becoming a liability.
+Her desk is infected with distractions.Voices and other sounds outside her office door, images on her computer screen, announcements of incoming e-mail and telephones are a constant reminder to her how complex her life is and that you are quickly becoming a liability.

 Inviting prospects to your office for meetings is an exercise in qualification.
 She will not leave the comfort of her office and drive across town to meet you if she does not already have an interest in you and what you sell.
 In your office the dynamics are extraordinarily different.
 In your office you are not a threat to her.
 You are benign source of interest.
 In your place of business you can be the congenial host and as such you have the power to make her visit a vacation from the stresses of life.
 If you do not have a comfortable, hospitable, attractive, spacious meeting room … invest in one today.
 The return for that selling investment will out perform most others.

 Shut UP !!!!!
 One of the hallmarks of the stereotypical salesperson is chatter.
 We all expect salespeople to yap and yap about their extraordinary products and services in order to convince us that what we don’t want, we actually need.
 Today most salespeople still live up to their stereotype.
 Is it any wonder the marketplace goes to great lengths to ignore salespeople, to distance themselves from salespeople and to shut them out.